Arapahoe DUI-Traffic Attorney

-The Law Office of Clifton Hypsher has successfully handled hundreds of Arapahoe DUIs.
+We have successfully handled hundreds of DUI, DUR and Traffic cases in Arapahoe County since 1997!
 Our office is conveniently located in Englewood, Colorado in the heart of Arapahoe County.
-Did you run into an illegal DUI Checkpoint?
-Were you stopped by a police officer without reasonable suspicion?
-Ask an attorney about your DUI or DWAI by calling (877)362.9091!
+Depending on the facts of your Colorado DUI case the consequences can be fines and probation - up to six years in the state prison.
+The possible criminal penalties for Drunk Driving in Colorado appear in the table below.
+Ask an attorney about your case at (877)362.9091!
 The consultation is free and takes about 15-30 minutes.
-If you're charged with DUI or DWAI in Aurora, Bennett, Bow Mar, Centennial, Cherry Hills Village, Columbine Valley, Deer Trail, Englewood, Glendale, Greenwood Village, Littleton or Sheridan your case will be heard in the Arapahoe County Courts located at 7325 S. Potomac Street, Centennial Colorado 80122.
+If you're have been summonsed to court on a DUI or DWAI in Aurora, Bennett, Bow Mar, Centennial, Cherry Hills Village, Columbine Valley, Deer Trail, Englewood, Glendale, Greenwood Village, Littleton or Sheridan your case will be heard in the Arapahoe County Courts located at 7325 S. Potomac Street, Centennial Colorado 80122.

 Summary of Arapahoe DUI Penalties